bojan-vujic/COVID-19/README.md

 * https://www.worldometers.info/coronavirus/ - Webpage with updated information abount the virus around the globe.

-To download the data for today from Worlometer, run the bash script under directory `Bash`.
+To download the data for today from Worldometer, run the bash script under directory `Bash`.

 `Contact`
 =======